 We leave this section with another quite interesting question to ponder:

-“When does information and knowledge become our jailer?”
-(Trottier)
+“When does information and knowledge become our inhibitor?”

-All Focus areas integrate, synergize with and influence the other Focus areas.
-They all form together to create a continually emergent organization.
+All areas integrate, synergize with, and influence the other EOD® Platform areas.
+They all form together to create a continually, synergistic, emerging organization.

 Thus, all areas of the EODC® platform co-create the conditions within an organization so emergent change becomes apparent, is influenced more fluidly and naturally, and ‘change’ itself is viewed and experienced as a normal, continuous, emergent, real-time process.

-I hope you have gotten some value in this area called Focus: Re-Framing Perspective.
+I hope you have gotten some value in this write-up.